 Moran was one of only 40 students selected nationwide to receive the scholarship and was the fourth COD recipient in the school’s history.
 After transferring to North Central College, where she graduated summa cum laude with an individualized major in anthrozoology (human-nonhuman animal studies), she received a second Jack Kent Cooke Foundation scholarship, the Continuing Scholar Graduate Award, and enrolled through the University of Edinburgh (Scotland) in its online MSc program for Clinical Animal Behavior.

-However, she is taking a break from her studies to focus on several initiatives.
-She spent two years establishing a service dog training program for wounded Marines suffering from PTSD and TBI, with support through the Semper Fi Fund, and currently is the training director for 1pet1vet Inc., NFP, an Illinois nonprofit organization that places and trains service dogs with veterans with PTSD.
+However, she took a break from her studies to focus on several initiatives.
+She spent two years establishing a service dog training program for wounded Marines suffering from PTSD and TBI, with support through the Semper Fi Fund, and currently is the training director for AVSDA (American Veterans Service Dog Academy), a nonprofit organization that places and trains service dogs with veterans with PTSD.
 She is on the board of directors for Task Force 75 Inc., a primarily veteran-staffed disaster response team, and serves as the head of animal rescue operations.

-Moran also has returned to COD, taking a Crisis Intervention course online that will add to her skill sent when dealing with others in the context of her work with 1pet1vet, NFP and when responding to disasters through Task Force 75.
+Moran also returned to COD, taking a Crisis Intervention course online that added to her skill set when dealing with others in the context of her work with AVSDA and Task Force 75.

-At Kankakee Community College, she works with a group of students, a community psychology professor and the Veterans Center.
+At Kankakee Community College (KCC), she works with a group of students, a community psychology professor and the Veterans Center.
+In addition, she and AVSDA are working to establish a prototype program.

-She also has presented to the American Psychological Association, the International Society for Anthrozoology and the Animal Behavior Society.
-Because of COVID-19, Moran has developed an entirely online service dog training program.
+Moran also has presented to the American Psychological Association, the International Society for Anthrozoology and the Animal Behavior Society.
+Because of COVID-19, she developed an entirely online service dog training program.

 Moran is grateful to College of DuPage for preparing her for her success.